 “Risky Business: Foreign Direct Investment and the Economic Consequences of Electoral Violence” with Austin Doctor, Accepted for Publication, Journal of Global Security Studies (RiskyBusiness2019JoGSS)

 “Worth the Risk?
-HRO Shaming and Sovereign Credit Rating” with Shelby Hall (Conditional Acceptance, Journal of Human Rights)
+HRO Shaming and Sovereign Credit Rating” with Shelby Hall (Forthcoming, Journal of Human Rights)

 “Women’s Rights and Sovereign Credit Rating” (with K. Anne Watson)